lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The spring command serves to impose the additional harmonic potential with spring constant :math:`k`.
+    The spring command serves to impose the additional harmonic potential with the spring constant :math:`k`.
-    Note that the value of :math:`k` should be chosen with care, if :math:`k` is too small, the particle wont follow the biasing potential center, if :math:`k` is too large, there will be no overlapping between the different windows.
+    Note that the value of :math:`k` should be chosen with care, if :math:`k` is too small, the particle won't follow the biasing potential center, if :math:`k` is too large, there will be no overlapping between the different windows.
 See the side note named *on the choice of k* below.

 ..  container:: justify

-    The centre of the harmonic potential :math:`x_\text{des}` successively takes values from -25 to 25.
+    The center of the harmonic potential :math:`x_\text{des}` successively takes values from -25 to 25.
 For each value of :math:`x_\text{des}`, an equilibration step of 0.4 ns is performed, followed by a step of 2 ns during which the